Inkimar/GoogleMetaExtractor-J/src/main/resources/readme.ingimar.txt

 Question about the views and soforth.
 Some other files - with an emptyspace, should be dealt with from the terminal, given a proper name .....
+OBS <-

-OBS <- strange-view is : .
-Palp1. strange-view is : .
+Writing these to a txt-file now ( datumstämplat ) strange-view is : .
+Palp1.
+strange-view is : .
 1rst leg1.
 strange-view is : . vent.